enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 }
 ```

-This code carries out the matrix multiplication of matrixes A and B, and stores the result in C. The cost of the matrix multiplication is actually O(n^3).
+This code carries out the matrix multiplication of matrixes A and B, and stores the result in C. The cost of the matrix multiplication is  O(n^3).
 If you compile it, and run/time it for yourself:

 ```
 make unopt_dgmm